 Blackened Meatloaf with Tomato Gravy is a tasty way to repurpose leftover meatloaf.
-It makes a great sandwich with avocados, lettuce, and mustard.
-Top meat with a little Tomato Gravy, barbecue sauce,or ketchup.
+Make a remarkable sandwich with avocados, lettuce, and mustard.

 Do you get tired of leftovers?

 Billy and I are in the “empty nest” stage.
 If you are recently there yourself, you know it comes with several implications.

 For starters, no more hungry boys to help me eat the food experiments that happen around here.
 Consequently, creativity is a must with leftovers.
 Don’t want my husband to feel abused.